vinicius-virgilli/vinicius-virgilli/README-en.md

 <p>Currently at Trybe, I'm diving deeper and deeper into the world of<br> <strong>development</strong> and I'm <em>love it</em>, despite the difficulties.

-<p>Being a software developer for me is solving problems and building solutions to improve people's lives through technology.
+<p>Being a software developer for me is solving problems and building solutions, and thus add to society through technology.
 This is wonderful!

 <br>